pingancheng96/Bowling-Challenge/README.md

 It provides the following public method for `BowlingScoreboard` to invoke.

-* `public void RegisterRollToFrame(int pins, bool isLastFrame)`: register a roll to the frame, which includes adding the roll to `FrameRolls`, and potentially update `IsComplete` and `FrameType` of the frame.
+* `public void RegisterRollToFrame(int pins, bool isLastFrame)`: register a roll to the frame, which includes adding the roll to `FrameRolls`, and potentially updating `IsComplete` and `FrameType` of the frame.

 We ignore the details of private methods in `Frame` that are used to help handle roll registration.